2020 Uttarakhand forest fires: Response

 Initial reports of forest fires in Uttarakhand in May were met with denials by the State Government.
 The Uttarakhand State Department's Conservator, Dr Parag Madhukar, stated that visuals of forest fires being circulated in the media were fake.
 Another Forest Department official, on 26 May 2020, described the spread of the fires in 2020 as a "record low" for the region.
 On 27 May 2020, Jai Raj the Principal Chief Conservator of Forests for the Uttarakhand Forest Department stated that fake images circulating on social media had produced misleading beliefs in the spread of the fires, as these indicated crown fires, whereas forest fires in Uttarakhand were primarily limited to the ground level.
 On 28 May 2020, Uttarakhand Chief Minister Trivendra Singh Rawat stated that he had instructed the Uttarakhand Police to register First Information Reports against any person spreading rumors about forest fires in the state.

 Impact

+Due to forest fire in Uttarakhand, forests in this region witnessed an increase in fire frequency.
+Studies have shown that biodiversity in fact increased during low fire frequency, but during high fire frequency biodiversity in the region decreased significantly.
+Other results show that species richness and density decreased in higher fire frequency classes, which could be due to a poor regeneration process.